 Assistant Professor, Art History

-Deborah Saleeby-Mulligan, assistant professor of art history, holds a Ph.D. from The Graduate Center of CUNY, where she had a double specialty in contemporary art and the native arts of Africa, Oceania and the Americas.
-She is an expert on contemporary Irish political art.
-Prof. Saleeby-Mulligan’s book, Painting the Irish Conflict, is the only full-length study of the most celebrated and successful Irish mural artist, Gerard “Mo chara” Kelly.
-In addition, she has also published on contemporary American and Korean art.
-Prof. Saleeby-Mulligan has taught art history since 2001, and was a visiting professor in the Department of Art History from 2011-2013.
-Before teaching at Manhattanville College, Prof. Saleeby-Mulligan was an assistant archivist at the Metropolitan Museum of Art in the Department of The Arts of Africa, Oceania, and the Americas between 1996 and 2001.
-She is a member of the College Art Association and the Print Club of New York, and works as a freelance art collector’s advisor in New York City.
-Prof. Saleeby-Mulligan is currently director of the College’s Museum Studies Program.
-She teaches a wide variety of art history courses at Manhattanville, including courses focusing on non-Western art, contemporary art, and museum studies.
+Professor Deborah Saleeby-Mulligan is an Associate Professor of Art History.
+She joined the Manhattanville faculty as a Visiting Professor in 2011, and was given a full-time appointment in 2014.
+Dr. Saleeby-Mulligan holds a PhD. from The Graduate Center of CUNY, where she had a double specialty in contemporary art and the native arts of Africa, Oceania, and the Americas.
+She teaches a wide variety of art history courses at Manhattanville, including courses focusing on non-Western art, Contemporary Art, and Museum Studies.
+Before teaching at Manhattanville College, she was an assistant archivist at the Metropolitan Museum of Art in the Department of The Arts of Africa, Oceania, and the Americas.
+Dr. Saleeby-Mulligan is an expert on contemporary Irish political art, and her book, Painting the Irish Conflict, is the only full-length study of the most celebrated and successful Irish mural artist, Gerard “Mo chara” Kelly.
+She has also published on contemporary American and Korean art.
+Dr. Saleeby-Mulligan is a member of the College Art Association and the Print Club of New York, and works as a freelance art collector’s advisor in New York City.